 Station cable is used to connect communications outlets in rooms throughout campus to a nearby Communications Closet.
 Communications closets are connected to a Building Entrance Room, typically located in the basement of each building.
-From the BE:
+From the Building Entrance:

 - Fiber optic cable extends data connections to the campus core network, and

 - Copper cable extends traditional telephone lines to the campus analog telephone switch.

 - Unshielded Twisted Pair (UTP)

 Most campus locations have a communication outlet with two jacks that can be configured to connect a:

 - Data device (using an Ethernet patch cable) or